-For some, exercise has been difficult to maintain during lockdown and the ability to get back to your previous fitness levels will be a huge success.
-Whether you have just taken up tennis because of its recent accessibility, or you’ve been playing for years, the obvious benefits of increased physical activity are clear; read more through the following link: https://www.gov.uk/government/publications/physical-activity-applying-all-our-health/physical-activity-applying-all-our-health
+Whether you have recently taken up tennis or you’ve been playing for years, the obvious benefits of increased physical activity are clear; read more through the following link: https://www.gov.uk/government/publications/physical-activity-applying-all-our-health/physical-activity-applying-all-our-health

-As lockdown began to ease, many people re-turned, or turned, to tennis as their form of exercise, due to its naturally socially distanced nature and the warm weather we experienced this summer.
-A common acute and persistent complaint we see in clinic is, the appropriately named, Tennis Elbow.
+In 2020 we saw many people re-turn, or turn, to tennis as their form of exercise, due to its naturally socially distanced nature and the warm weather we experienced that summer.
+During, and since, this surge in popularity, one common acute and persistent complaint we’ve seen in clinic is, the appropriately named, Tennis Elbow.
 As the name suggests, Tennis Elbow is one of the most persistent complaints experienced by tennis players.
 It is suggested that up to 50% of players develop these symptoms at some point during their career.
 However, the prevalence of these symptoms is also common in the non-tennis playing population as well.
 See: Tennis Elbow: Advice for Non-Tennis Players.

 Tennis elbow is the most common cause of discomfort felt on the outer side of the elbow and can often be felt specifically on the bony prominence.
 This discomfort generates from one of the tendons that attaches some of your wrist muscles into the elbow.
-It is usually exacerbated with day to day activities such as gripping shopping bags, preparing meals or shaking hands (although that is less of a problem currently), and it can be felt with more vigorous activities such as tennis.
+It is usually exacerbated with day to day activities such as gripping shopping bags, preparing meals or shaking hands and it can be felt with more vigorous activities such as tennis.

 The pain can range from mild discomfort to an inability to play or function as normal.
 Any limitation in taking part in activities you enjoy can be extremely frustrating, especially when you add that to the frustrations and worry recent times have brought.